simulogics/prosperousuniverse-docs/content/tutorials/planetary-population/_index.md

 ![Population report](population-report.jpg)
 _The weekly population report provides an overview of all the workforce tiers and their happiness._

 Another important factor in determining a workforce tier's happiness is the number of available jobs (i.e. production lines not working at full worker capacity).
 If there are more jobs than workers of a certain tier, this tier receives a happiness bonus.
-If there is unemployment (i.e. more workers of a certain workforce tier than there are jobs), happiness is reduced.
+If there is unemployment (i.e. there are more workers of a certain workforce tier than there are jobs), happiness is reduced.

 A happy workforce tier (happiness > __70%__) will grow.
 Growth will be faster the happier a workforce tier is.
 An unhappy workforce tier (happiness < __50%__) will decline.
 The size of a planet's workforce plays a vital role in the weekly [worker redistribution](#worker-redistribution).